cds-snc/gcds-docs/src/en/components/header/code.md

 ### Include the skip to content button

-- Include the skip-to-content button by setting the href of the “skip to content" link in the header's top navigation using the skipToHref attribute.
+- Include the skip-to-content button by setting the href of the "skip to content" link in the header's top navigation using the skipToHref attribute.
-- Use the topnav slot to replace the default top navigation with the “skip-to-content" link.
+- Use the topnav slot to replace the default top navigation with the "skip-to-content" link.
 - Pass an element with the slot="topnav" attribute will place the element first in the header.
 - Consider making the skip to content button visible so any person navigating the site can benefit from the shortcut.